Residential colleges of Rice University

 Rice University contains eleven residential colleges which function as the primary housing, dining, and social organizations for undergraduate students.
-The system was established in 1957 and was inspired by the residential college systems at the University of Oxford and the University of Cambridge as well as the American adaptations of the same at Harvard and Yale.
 Each student is randomly affiliated with a residential college upon matriculation and becomes a lifetime member of the college.
 The residential college system takes the place of a Greek system and has contributed to a sense of community that other universities have sought to emulate.
+A 12th college, Chao, will be added in 2026.

 At academic ceremonies, including matriculation and commencement, the colleges proceed first with the four original colleges in the order Baker, Will Rice, Hanszen, and Wiess, followed by the other colleges in order of founding: Jones, Brown, Lovett, Sid Richardson, Martel, McMurtry, and Duncan.
-For the original four colleges, which were founded simultaneously in 1957, the processional order reflects the order in which the original buildings were constructed.
+For the original four colleges, which were founded simultaneously in 1957, the processional order reflects the order in which the original "commons" buildings were constructed, though the oldest residential hall built belongs to Will Rice College.
 For McMurtry and Duncan, which were constructed and opened simultaneously in August 2009, the processional order reflects the order in which the founding gifts were made.

 The colleges are often classified by geographical location: Jones, Brown, Martel, McMurtry, and Duncan are the North colleges; Baker, Will Rice, Hanszen, Wiess, Lovett, and Sid Richardson are the South colleges.

 History of the college system

-The residential college system was instated in 1957 by converting East, South, West, and Wiess (originally and briefly North) Halls into the men's colleges of Baker, Will Rice, Hanszen, and Wiess, respectively.
-Jones, the first residential college built on campus for that purpose, was constructed the same year and became the singular women's college.
-Brown, Lovett, and Sid Richardson colleges composed the initial expansion founded between 1965 and 1971.
-To cope with increasing enrollment, Martel, McMurtry, and Duncan colleges were constructed in the period between 2001 and 2009.
-Today, when undergraduates are asked where they are from, many respond with the name of their college, not their home state.
-This is a testament to the centrality of the residential college system to the social life on the Rice campus.
+The residential college system was established in 1957 by converting East, South, West, and Wiess (originally and briefly North) Halls into the men's colleges of Baker, Will Rice, Hanszen, and Wiess, respectively.
+In the same year, Jones, the first residential college became the singular women's college.
+Brown, Lovett, and Sid Richardson colleges were established between 1965 and 1971.
+To accommodate increasing enrollment, Martel, McMurtry, and Duncan colleges were constructed between 2001 and 2009.
+In 2025, the university announced that Chao College, named after Ting Tsung and Wei Fong Chao, would open in 2026, next to the relocated Lovett College and with the two colleges sharing a dining hall.